 Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be 300–500 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 2 classmates’ threads.
 Each reply must be 150–250 words.
 For each thread, the student must use at least 1 scholarly, academic source.
 Each reply must use at least 1 source, as well.
 All sources must be cited using current Bluebook format.
 Acceptable sources include the course textbook, the Bible, and scholarly articles.

 Short Answer Assignments (3)

 Each of these assignments will contain 2 short answer essay questions that focus on legal principles.
 Each short answer must be 250–400 words and demonstrate course-related knowledge.
 No outside sources are required, but the student must cite the course textbook using current Bluebook format.

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
+Each quiz will cover the Learn material for the assigned modules/weeks.
 Each quiz will be open-book/open-notes, contain 25 multiple-choice, true/false, matching, or fill-in-the-blank questions, and have a 1-hour time limit.

-The final exam will be completed in 2 sections:
+The comprehensive final assignment will be completed in 2 sections: